Network Utility Maximization Revisited: Three Issues and Their Resolution: Introduction and the main result

 In order to ensure operation at $x^{\star}$, taking the information asymmetry constraints into account, Kelly et al. \cite{1998xxJORS_KelMauTan} proposed the following {\em fast user adaptation} dynamics:

 where $\psi_l(y)$ is a penalty\footnote{Kelly et al. \cite{1998xxJORS_KelMauTan} suggest two functions as examples, one of which is $\psi_l(y)=(y-c(l)+\varepsilon)^+/\varepsilon^2$ for some $\varepsilon > 0$.} or cost per unit flow when the total flow in the link is $y$.
 It signifies the level of congestion in that link.
 Thus $\mu_l(t)$ in (\ref{eqn:cost}) is the cost per unit flow through link $l$, and may be interpreted as a dual variable of the network problem.
 The optimal dual variables for Network$(A,c;p)$ are such that the net cost of user $e$ flow matches the price $p_e$ paid by that user; see (\ref{eqn:propfairdual}).
-The network, adapts the flow $x(e,t)$ using an additive-increase multiplicative-decrease scheme as in (\ref{eqn:update}); the network therefore attempts to equalize, albeit slowly, the instantaneous net cost of user $e$ flow, $x(e,t) \cdot \sum_{l : l \in e} \mu_l(t)$, to the instantaneous price paid by that user, $p_e(t)$.
+The network, adapts the flow $x(e,t)$ using an additive-increase multiplicative-decrease scheme as in (\ref{eqn:update}), perhaps the first mathematical justification for the scheme already then in use in TCP/IP congestion control schemes.
+The network attempts to equalize, albeit slowly, the instantaneous net cost of user $e$ flow, $x(e,t) \cdot \sum_{l : l \in e} \mu_l(t)$, to the instantaneous price paid by that user, $p_e(t)$.
 On the other hand, if we differentiate (\ref{eqn:userob}) with respect to $p_e$ and use the relation $p_e(t)=\lambda_e(t) \cdot x(e,t)$, we get that $p_e(t)$ in (\ref{eqn:price}) maximizes User$(w_e; \lambda_e(t))$.
 So the users adapt {\em instantaneously} (in comparison to the network's slower speed of adaptation) to the congestion signal.
 Kelly et al. \cite{1998xxJORS_KelMauTan} provided a Lyapunov function for the dynamical system defined by (\ref{eqn:price})-(\ref{eqn:cost}).
 The stable equilibrium point of the dynamical system maximizes a relaxation of the system problem, as determined by the choice of $\psi_l(\cdot)$ in (\ref{eqn:cost}).

+The papers Kelly \cite{199701ETT_Kel} and Kelly et al. \cite{1998xxJORS_KelMauTan} are landmark papers for three reasons. \begin{enumerate} \item They provided perhaps the first mathematical justification for the additive-increase and multiplicative-decrease scheme then already in use for TCP/IP congestion. \item They firmly rooted the idea of proportional fairness in the minds of network engineers. \item They also provided the general framework to study other notions of fairness via utility functions and network utility maximization. \end{enumerate}